Athlitiki Enosi Larissa F.C.: 2006–07 Greek Cup winners

 5 May 2007 is now a new landmark in the history of AEL 1964.
-Giorgos Donis and his players brought the Cup "again in Pineios" after 22 years, creating a new benchmark in the glorious march of the team.
+Georgios Donis and his players brought the Cup "again in Pineios" after 22 years, creating a new benchmark in the glorious march of the team.
 This is only 5 years after 2002, the lowest point in the club's history.
 This is the final certificate that AEL returned to the elite of Greek football.
 Cup in 1985, the 1988 Championship, and a Cup again in 2007 in Volos where the game's MVP Nikos Dabizas and the vice captain, Zissis Ziagkas lifted together the third major trophy in the team's history.
-Opponents again Panathinaikos for the third time in a cup final where the "crimsons" prevailed with 1–2.
+Their opponents were Panathinaikos for the third time in a Cup final where the "crimsons" prevailed with 1–2.
 The match was held in the Panthessaliko Stadium, inside Thessalian "territory".
 AEL secured beside all other the European participation for the second consecutive year, this time in the UEFA Cup.
 Jozef Kožlej and Henry Antchouet, took the baton from Ziogas, Kmiecik and Valaoras, signing with their own goals (who had the stamp of Giorgos Fotakis) this new "golden" page.
-The Slovakian striker opened the scoring in just the third minute with a perfect header following a free kick from Fotakis, Papadopoulos equalized with a penalty won by Föerster and masterfully executed in the 44th, however, Antchouet was the player who held the final.
+The Slovak striker opened the scoring in just the third minute with a perfect header following a free kick from Fotakis, Papadopoulos equalized with a penalty won by Föerster and masterfully executed in the 44th, however, Antchouet was the player who held the final.
 In the 83rd minute the "Gabonese Arrow" poured on the offensive after the exemplary deep ball of Fotakis and "thundered" the goalkeeper Ebéde, writing the 1–2 that was meant to be the final score.
 The final whistle of Kyros Vassaras found over 10,000 fans of the team ecstatically singing "because we have lost our minds, this Cup is ours", giving rise to frantic celebration.
 The celebration began at Panthessaliko from the awarding of the trophy, continued to Alcazar which opened its gates to welcome the winners and ended in the Central Square of Larissa shortly after midnight.

-AEL 1964 (Donis): Kotsolis, Galitsios, Venetidis, Dabizas, Föerster, Bassila, Silva Cleyton (85 ' Vallas) Digozis, Aloneftis (74 ' Kalantzis), Fotakis, Kožlej, (60 'Antchouet).
+AEL (Donis): Kotsolis, Galitsios, Venetidis, Dabizas, Föerster, Bassila, Silva Cleyton (85 ' Vallas) Digozis, Aloneftis (74 ' Kalantzis), Fotakis, Kožlej, (60 'Antchouet).

 Panathinaikos (Muñoz): Ebéde, Vyntra, Nilsson, (84 ' Šerić), Goumas, Morris, Leontiou, Tziolis (85 ' Bišćan), Ninis (73 ' Romero), Ivanschitz, Papadopoulos, Mantzios.

-A week later the "crimsons" made the trip from Heaven to Hell and Heaven again within a 90-minute to ensure in the 81st minute with an Own goal the victory in Kalamaria with 2–1 against the local Apollon, having at their side to support over 3000 fans and putting "happy endings" in a difficult and successful year.
+A week later the "crimsons" had a back-and-forth game culminating in an own goal in the 81st minute, ensuring the victory in Kalamaria with 2–1 against the local Apollon, having at their side the support of over 3000 fans and finishing with a victory in a difficult year.